mwierzbicki/WPF-Solutions/README.md

-My solutions for tasks from the WPF course - Introduction to Programming - Functional approach.
+My solutions for tasks from the WPF course - Introduction to Programming - Functional approach written in OCaml.

 arytmetyka - program implementing interval arithmetic with basic operations